The government has confirmed that existing environmental law will be carried over into UK law when Britain leaves the EU.

 The deadline for the UK to leave the EU has now been set as March 2019, after Prime Minister Theresa May notified the union on 29 March 2017 that she was triggering Article 50 of the Lisbon Treaty.

 This latest white paper confirms that by that date, regulations contained within legislation including the Waste Framework, Packaging and Packaging Waste, and Landfill Directives will continue to be legally binding in the UK, at least in the short term.
-The paper goes on to say that this will give the government the opportunity ‘to ensure our legislative framework is outcome driven and delivers on our overall commitment to improve the environment within a generation’.
+The paper goes on to say that this will give the government the opportunity ‘to ensure our legislative framework is outcome-driven and delivers on our overall commitment to improving the environment within a generation’.
 It adds that any changes, however, will occur over time following consultations on amending the regulatory frameworks, including through parliamentary scrutiny.

 We will continue to keep all of our WEEE compliance and packaging compliance members, clients and partners informed of changes as the EU exit negotiations progress.
 If you are a WEEE or packaging compliance member and have any questions about the impact of the UK’s departure from the EU, please get in touch with a member of our team on 0845 129 7177.